sweattep/ancient_quotes/README.md

 >Do not strut arrogantly about the earth: you cannot break it open, nor match the mountains in height.

 >And when they encounter those who have attained faith, they say, "We have attained faith."
 But when they are alone with their Satans, they say, "We are indeed with you; we are only ridiculing."

+>But all things We have enumerated in writing.

+>But indeed, I am the Perpetual Forgiver of whoever repents and believes and does righteousness and then continues in guidance.